shaghayeghsoudi/tutorial/README.md

         * This is extra work, but sometimes gaining access to a large cluster is worth it

-# Parallelize using: mclapply
+# Parallelize using: mclapply (Linux only)
-The parallel library can be used to send tasks (encoded as function calls) to each of the processing cores on your machine in parallel.
-This is done by using the parallel::mclapply function, which is analogous to lapply, but distributes the tasks to multiple processors. mclapply gathers up the responses from each of these function calls, and returns a list of responses that is the same length as the list or vector of input data (one return per input item).
+The ```parallel``` library can be used to send tasks (encoded as function calls) to each of the processing cores on your machine in parallel.
+This is done by using the ```parallel::mclapply``` function, which is analogous to lapply, but distributes the tasks to multiple processors. ```mclapply``` gathers up the responses from each of these function calls, and returns a list of responses that is the same length as the list or vector of input data (one return per input item).

 You can easily check the number of cores you have access to with detectCores:

 ```
 library(parallel)
 numCores <- detectCores()